-All candidates seeking the Special Education Modified K-12 License Endorsement will take the following 21 credit hours of coursework.
+All candidates seeking the Special Education Modified K-12 License Endorsement will take the following 18 credit hours of coursework.

 EGSE 5023 Special Education Disabilities (3)

 Participants are provided with an overview of a variety of conditions including high-incidence disabilities, low- incidence disabilities, spectrum disorders such as autism, attention deficit disorders, emotional and behavioral disorders, and the gifted and talented.
 These are examined with consideration to the psychological, physiological, social and educational characteristics of each.
 An emphasis is placed on causes, prevalence, diagnosis and intervention.

 EGSE 5033 Special Education Law (3)

-EGSE 5043 Special Education Teaching Methodologies (3)
+EGSE 5043 Special Education Teaching Methods (3)

 Participants learn pedagogical strategies and techniques, and philosophical underpinnings required for teaching exceptional students.
-Major topics include: characteristics of effective teaching; planning for instruction; creating effective lessons using a variety of approaches, effectively integrating technology; science instructional methods, and math instructional methods.
+Major topics include: characteristics of effective teaching planning for instruction, creating effective lessons using a variety of approaches, effectively integrating technology, science instructional methods and math instructional methods.

-EGSE 5053 Foundations of Behavior Analysis (3)
+EGSE 5053 Foundations of Applied Behavior Analysis (3)

-This course provides historical and current context regarding the terminology, methods and applications of Applied Behavior Analysis.
+This course provides historical and current context regarding the terminology, methods and applications of applied behavior analysis.
 Emphasis will be on having students demonstrate mastery of terms used and generate examples of concepts across various settings.
 This is the first in a five-course series to assist in preparing students to discuss principles using a common terminology and survey how these principles are applied.
 Supervised experience concurrent to coursework is required and may be accessed through the college.